vergun/pine-needles/contents/articles/01_Get_Started/02_Administrators/03_Professional/01_On_Demand/index.md

   <p>Every customer who purchases Sugar Professional has the option to run Sugar on a server of their choice or in our On-Demand environment.
 Running in our On-Demand environment allows for a number of value-added benefits:</p>
   <ul>
     <li>
       - Our On-Demand Operations team maintains the entire server environment for you.
 We take the proper precautions to ensure the customizations our customers load will not negatively impact the global environment.
-Additionally, you can always check on the status of our On-Demand servers at .
+Additionally, you can always check on the status of our On-Demand servers at&nbsp;.
       <strong>Stability</strong>
       <a class="external" href="http://status.sugarcrm.com/" title="http://status.sugarcrm.com/">http://status.sugarcrm.com/</a>
     </li>